lean-mind/savvily-book-converter-python/docs/table-of-contents.md

 ## Dots

-The dot density can be configured with this command.
+The dot density (between the chapter names and corresponding page numbers) can be configured with this command.

 ```latex
 \usepackage{tocloft}